JavaScript is required

 Public interest disclosures

-A public interest disclosure is information provided about improper conduct or detrimental action in the public sector.
-In the past, a person who made a public interest disclosure was known as a whistleblower.
+A public interest disclosure (PID) is information provided about improper conduct or detrimental action by a public officer.
+In the past, a person who made a PID was known as a whistleblower.

-If your complaint shows or tends to show that a councillor or member of council staff has engaged or proposes to engage in improper conduct, this could constitute a public interest disclosure.
+If your complaint shows or tends to show that a councillor or member of council staff has engaged or proposes to engage in improper conduct or detrimental action, this could constitute a PID.
+Improper conduct must either be criminal conduct or other wrong conduct specified under the Act.

 If your complaint is assessed as a public interest disclosure: